internetarchive/arklet/README.md

 See https://arks.org/

 ## What is Arklet?
 Arklet is a Python Django application for minting, binding, and resolving ARKs.
 It is intended to follow best practices set out by https://arks.org/.

+Technical design notes:
+- Django is the only required dependency.
+- This repo can be run as a standalone service
+- ...or the ark package can be installed as a reusable app in other Django projects.
+    - If using the included arklet/settings.py file django-environ is also required.
+- Arklet is database agnostic.

+Arklet is developed with poetry, pytest, black, tox, and more.

 ## Running